leuty/eb-cosmo/README.md

 DYCORE_CRCLIM_GPU-CrayGNU-18.08-double.eb
 ```
 They respectively contain the information to build Stella and the Dycore with EB.
-You can deduce from the filenames that some are for the crCLIM or Cordex setup, and also some target the CPU or GPU.
+You can deduce from the filenames that some are for the crCLIM or Cordex setup, and some target the CPU or GPU.

 The difference compared to the classic build scripts is that EB is going to make Stella and the Dycore available as modules on Daint.
-So once it's install you'll have to load the needed Dycore depending on the configuration you need for Cosmo.
+So once it's installed, you load the needed Dycore depending on the configuration you need for Cosmo.

 You don't have to invoke EB yourself, you should only use the provided  "driver" script `build_crclim_libs.sh`.
-This script drives the call to EB to build the Stella and Dycore libraries and make them available as modules.
+This script drives the calls to EB to build the Stella and Dycore libraries and make them available as modules.
-The goal is to minimize the steps the domain scientist need to do and ensure coherence between the build.
+The goal is to minimize the steps the domain scientist need to do and ensure coherence between the builds.

-You can also see that there is a directory `env`.
+You can also see that there is a directory `env/`.
-It contains environment specific to the post-update Daint.
+It contains environment specific to the updated Daint.
 However as there is currently no agreement between MeteoSwiss and the CSCS on an unified way of building the model, the `buildenv` is not going to be updated.
 So these files need to be manually copied before building Cosmo.

 ## Building Stella and the Dycore

-You can build and install Stella and the Dycore with the driver script `build_crclim_libs.sh`.
+You can install Stella and the Dycore with the driver script `build_crclim_libs.sh`.
 To invoke the script you should provide at least:
   * the project (i.e. crclim or cordex),
   * the targeted architecture (i.e. cpu or gpu)
   * and an install path.
-It's important to note that the install path must exist before executing the script.
+It's important to note that the **install path must exist before executing the script**.

 The command line help describes what you should pass to the script:
 ```